iranges package

 Bases: object

 A collection of integer ranges, equivalent to the IRanges class from the Bioconductor package of the same name.
+It enables efficient storage and manipulation of genomic intervals defined by start positions and widths.

 __copy__()[source]